dmcgrouther/PokeAPI/readme.md

 `python get_original_151.py`\
 `python get_generation_all_data.py`

-5. In order to test if this works, view the data that is returned from the API.
-When running get_pokemon.py or get_pokemon_all_data.py you should be able to see the respective Pokemon you entered in the data returned.\ get_original_151.py is the only file with a built in test.
+5. In order to test if this works, view the data that is returned when you run the command in the terminal.
+For example, when running get_pokemon.py or get_pokemon_all_data.py you should be able to see the respective Pokemon you entered in the data returned.\ get_original_151.py is the only file with a built in test.

 ### What is the purpose of this SDK?
-What are the design decisions?
+What were the design decisions?

-When creating this SDK I wanted to make it so the developer can get working as soon as possible and make API calls seamless.
+When creating this SDK I wanted to make it so the developer can get working as soon as possible and make API calls seamlessly.

 While working on this project I wanted to make sure to keep it simple and readable for other developers to use.